big-data-lab-team/one-voxel-motion-correction/README.md

 ### Stability to one-voxel perturbation

-This illustrate the main result of our study.
+This illustrates the main result of our study.
 FSL and Niak are quite sensitive to the one-voxel perturbation, while AFNI and SPM are not.
 This is due to the use of chained initializations (between volumes and between resolutions) in FSL and Niak.